atdames09/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ## Questions and Solutions

+> [!NOTE]
-Note that all queries were executed with MySQL
+All queries were executed with MySQL

-**1. What is the total amount each customer spent at the restaurant?
+## 1. What is the total amount each customer spent at the restaurant?

 #### Steps:
 - We will use **JOIN** to merge `dannys_diner.sales` and `dannys_diner.menu` tables together.
 This will give us data on which items were sold and the price per item.